imagej/imagej.github.io/_pages/help/faq.md

 ## My plugin runs fine in the [Script Editor](/scripting/script-editor), but it does not show up in the menus when I install it.
 What's wrong?

-To be picked up as a plugin, the *.jar*'s file name must contain an underscore, and it either needs to contain an appropriate *plugins.config* file or the class name needs to contain an underscore, too.
+To be picked up as a plugin, the `.jar`'s file name must contain an underscore, and it either needs to contain an appropriate `plugins.config` file or the class name needs to contain an underscore, too.

-The safest way to ensure these conventions is to use the {% include bc path='File | Export as .jar file'%} menu item.
+The safest way to ensure these conventions is to use the {% include bc path='File | Export as .jar file' %} menu item.

-## I tried to update ImageJ via {% include bc path='Help | Update'%}, but it throws an exception instead?
+## I tried to update ImageJ via {% include bc path='Help | Update' %}, but it throws an exception instead?

 Please download a fresh copy from [here](/downloads).

-## I updated ImageJ via {% include bc path='Help | Update'%}, and now it does not start anymore!
+## I updated ImageJ via {% include bc path='Help | Update' %}, and now it does not start anymore!

 See [If ImageJ does not start up](/help/troubleshooting#if-imagej-does-not-start-up) on the Troubleshooting page.